TeamOpenSmartGlasses/SmartGlassesChatGPT/README.md

 Before submitting a pull request, please make sure that your code adheres to the project's coding standards, and that all tests pass.

+### App structure

+General guide on how to make a 3rd party app for the Smart Glasses Manager can be found here: [SGM Wiki](https://github.com/TeamOpenSmartGlasses/SmartGlassesManager/wiki)

+For our app, its the same, the main thing you might want to look at is the

+- ```ChatGptBackend.java``` file for handling the integration logic with the OpenAi Service
+- ```ChatGptService.java``` file for handling the sgmLib integration logic

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.